 In 2020, I departed from AxCrypt AB.

-In 2023, after repurposing the open source GPL parts of AxCrypt 2.x, I released Xecrets File Ez [Beta] and Xecrets File Command Line [Beta], an AxCrypt compatible software based on the same core code, but much slimmer and back to the core of my vision of this software - and also finally available for Linux as well as Windows and macOS.
+In 2023, after repurposing the open source GPL parts of AxCrypt 2.x, I released Xecrets File Ez [Beta] and Xecrets File Command Line [Beta], an AxCrypt compatible free software based on the same core code, but much slimmer and back to the core of my vision of this software - and also finally available for Linux as well as Windows and macOS.
 In addition to the free version, there's also a premium version at a low cost.

 The original file encryption product AxCrypt was released in 2001 by myself, as freeware, written in C++ for Windows desktop only.
 This software is historically referred to as AxCrypt 1.x .
 It sports right-click integration with explorer, password-based encryption with AES-128 and fairly convenient opening and editing of encrypted documents.
 The most recent iteration, which still runs fine on modern Windows versions, is version 1.7.x .
 It's entirely free to use, although donations are appreciated.